turtacn/alameda-1/docs/Alameda_Installation_Guide_for_Red_Hat_OpenShift_Container_Platform.md

 	1. Access Mode: ReadWriteOnce
 	2. Capacity: Meets requirement for PVC capacity inputed during deployment (at least 2GiB)

-Note: Check **Alameda Installation step 7** for detail about specifying PVCs capacity to meet the PVs created here.
+Note: Check **Alameda Installation step 7** for details about specifying PVCs capacity to meet the PVs created here.
 # Alameda Installation

-1. Go to OpenShift GUI and login using a user with the **cluster-admin** role binding.
+1. Go to the OpenShift web console and login using a user with the **cluster-admin** role binding.

 2. Create a project. (ex: alameda)